Caterham: Culture and community

 A children's ball pit and gymnastics centre are situated in the old Caterham Barracks housing estate.
 The building is made out of the two converted gymnasiums.
 There is a skatepark called "Skaterham" in Caterham on The Hill.
 It has indoor and outdoor sections, built on the grounds of the former Guards Chapel.

 Based in the town centre the Miller Centre is a theatre and community centre that puts on regular non-professional shows, films and is host to a number of clubs and community groups.
 Croydon Gymnastics Club are based in the gymnastics centre on the high street, which also has a dance studio.

 The small East Surrey Museum houses a local history collection.

 An annual carnival is held in the town, with a procession of floats and a fete.

 Caterham has an online radio station for the community, called Ridge Radio.

 The first Caterham Festival was in 2009 and by 2014 there were 135 events spread over 5 weeks.
 There is a 2-day music fest, the High Street is closed for a town street party and the main road through the Valley is closed for a food fest.
 Other events include Shakespeare plays, an archaeological dig, open Caterham – where buildings and groups open their doors for the weekend, concerts and comedy nights.
 The annual Carnival takes place during the Festival.
-The Festival has won a number of awards including the Action for Market Towns best community event and, on three occasions, the Surrey Mirror Heart of the Community award.
-Chairman Andy Parr has been awarded the M.B.E. for services to the Community of Caterham.

 The committee members have also advised many other towns about holding similar Festivals.